Stand down during coronavirus

 Star Staffing contacts each of their casual employees before the start of their next shift to tell them that because the theatres are closed, there won’t be any shifts until further notice.
 Star Staffing doesn't rely on the stand down provisions under the Fair Work Act because they are casual employees and don’t have regular guaranteed hours of work.

 Star Staffing or their casual employees may be able to access some form of government funding or a subsidy.
-Find out more about the government agencies and services that can assist in our Government information about coronavirus section.
+Find out more about the government agencies and services that can assist in our Other government information and assistance section.

 Example: Social distancing restrictions in a shop